StefanSchroeder/co2meter/README.md

 ## Software

-Download and run the shell script to do everything that is documented below.
+Download and run the shell script on the Raspberrypi to do everything that is documented below.

 	sh <(curl -L https://raw.githubusercontent.com/StefanSchroeder/co2meter/main/install.sh)